 Our brains are wired like this after tens of thousands of years.
 We’re master pattern recognizers and tribesmen.
 We have this faculty to thank for our survival.
 However, during a performance review, the same reaction that saved you from predators doesn’t quite serve you anymore.
 The brain, specifically your amygdala, knows no difference.

 The time course of emotional responding is a critical attribute in an individual’s propensity for anxiety.

-Fortunately, we’ve also developed the key differentiator between modern and primitive man, the Prefrontal Cortex (PFC).
+Fortunately, we’ve also developed the crucial differentiator between modern and primitive man, the Prefrontal Cortex (PFC).
 I like to call this “the executive brain,” an emotional regulator.
-This is the part that’s hard at work, burning more calories and dilating your pupils when you’re weighing decisions, solving complex problems, or overcoming unconscious bias.
-If you’re in the carriage seat, your Amygdala is the horse, and your PFC is the reins.
+The PFC is the part that’s hard at work, burning more calories and dilating your pupils when you’re weighing decisions, solving complex problems, or overcoming unconscious bias.
+Your amygdala is the horse, and your PFC is the reins.

-Meditation—the practice of observing the changing states or impermanence of all things, particularly thoughts, or states of mind.
-Meditation is a great way to develop your faculty of awareness.
-You’ll learn to disassociate your self from your thoughts, and eventually learn to notice body sensations that arise from these thoughts, where you’ll find the root of behavior patterns that lead to stress, worry, anxiety, judgement, fear, etc. There are other practices that can help you tap into the present moment such as EFT, a moving meditation, or journaling.
-There can be simple cues to implement throughout your day that prompt you to question, “What is happening right now, internally and externally?”
-Check this out to learn more about meditation’s influence on the PFC.
+Mindfulness Meditation is the best method to develop your awareness.
+You’ll learn to disassociate your Self from your thoughts and notice sensations and emotions caused by these thoughts.
+Here, you find the root of old behaviors that lead to stress, anxiety, shame, guilt, fear, and more.
+Many other practices help you be present, such as the Emotional Freedom Technique (EFT) or tapping, a moving meditation, or journaling.
+You can also add simple question reminders throughout your day that prompt you, “What is happening right now, inside and out?”
+Check THIS out to learn more about meditation’s influence on the PFC.